samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Actions Indicate Alignment

-A character might think they’re good and profess to believe that senseless slaughter is wrong, but if that character repeatedly engages in senseless slaughter, the character’s beliefs aren’t what they profess.
+A character might think they're good and profess to believe that senseless slaughter is wrong, but if that character repeatedly engages in senseless slaughter, the character's beliefs aren't what they profess.

-Alignment doesn’t limit the actions characters can take; rather, the actions they take indicate what their alignment is.
-It’s OK to stray from the tenets of one’s alignment now and then, and players can (and should) change their characters’ alignments if these alignments no longer describe their characters.
+Alignment doesn't limit the actions characters can take; rather, the actions they take indicate what their alignment is.
+It's OK to stray from the tenets of one's alignment now and then, and players can (and should) change their characters' alignments if these alignments no longer describe their characters.

 #### Good and Evil Can Cooperate

-Good and evil characters can share common goals, though they’ll likely use different tactics to pursue those goals.
+Good and evil characters can share common goals, though they'll likely use different tactics to pursue those goals.

 Imagine two characters—one Lawful Good, the other Lawful Evil—who are both dedicated to stopping monsters from preying on the people of their city.
-The Lawful Evil character is willing to employ methods (such as bribing or threatening potential witnesses) that the Lawful Good character isn’t.
+The Lawful Evil character is willing to employ methods (such as bribing or threatening potential witnesses) that the Lawful Good character isn't.

-When good- and evil-aligned adventurers coexist in the same party, they’re likely to have disagreements as the campaign unfolds.
+When good- and evil-aligned adventurers coexist in the same party, they're likely to have disagreements as the campaign unfolds.
 Many players enjoy roleplaying such conflicts, but see "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics) if you run into trouble with evil characters played in a disruptive way.

 #### Planes and Alignment